KadynCBR/KadynCBR.github.io/_projects/danmaku.md

  -->

 ## Summary & Purpose
 Danmaku was originally a gamejam title that I felt compelled to finish up as it was simple but also had a lot of promise in terms technical challenge.
 I'll discuss the key interesting things as well as provide a brief video playthrough of the level.
-The game should be on itch.io for download.
-[ITCHLINK]
+The game should be on itch.io soon for download.

 Discussion points:
     - Behavior Tree AI